natalieagus/50005-2023/_ns_labs/lab4_4-https.md

 <img src="{{ site.baseurl }}//assets/images/lab4_4-https/2023-06-28-15-00-29.png"  class="center_full"/>

-However, can you still inspect HTCPCP messages? **Why**?
+With HTTPs enabled, can you still inspect the HTCPCP messages and their content? **Why**?
 Head to eDimension to answer a few questions pertaining to this task.

 ### Generate self-signed certificate